 - Continuing Education

 Each Director is expected to be involved in continuing director education on an ongoing basis to enable him or her to better perform his or her duties and to recognize and deal appropriately with issues that arise.
-The Company shall pay expenses related to continuing director education in accordance with guidelines established by the Board.
+Each director will be reimbursed for the cost of one such program per year (and reasonable travel and hotel expenses associated with attending such program).

 IX.
 Board Committees